rettrobertson/nasdaq_api/README.md

-No longer work's because the api used no longer exists
+No longer works because the api used no longer exists